 Jarvis Electrical, your Coorparoo locals!

-We are just one suburb away so still in fact consider ourselves Coorparoo locals.
-You may even spy us grabbing a quick bite to eat from one of our favorites at Coorparoo Square or a famous coffee from Eva St!
+We are just one suburb away so still, in fact, consider ourselves Coorparoo locals.
+You may even spy us grabbing a quick bite to eat from one of our favourites at Coorparoo Square or a famous coffee from Eva St!

 With the developments and expansions within Coorparoo in recent years, Jarvis Electrical has been fortunate to work on the successful renovations of a number of locals homes.
 Old Queenslanders that have been bought back to life with stunning results.
 We are also regulars at the many unit blocks that comprise the suburb streets, repairing ovens, installing fans and ensuring smoke alarms are functional.
 There is no job too big or too small!